 WHY MAKE THIS GOAN SHRIMP CURRY?

 Shrimp has several health benefits as it’s one of the best food sources of iodine, which many people are deficient in.
 Iodine is required for proper thyroid function and brain health.
 It is low in calories, providing only 84 calories in a 3-ounce (85-gram) serving, and does not contain any carbs and high in protein.
+Check out more Instant Pot shrimp recipes here.

 Plus, you’ll be getting the anti-inflammatory benefits of turmeric spice and many vitamins and minerals along the way.
 Overall, shrimp is a very nutritional choice to add to this meal.